JustineSara/proglang/ReadMe.md

 - `m-lvl` : the memory within which we are currenlty working
 - `res` : the result in the form of a map with the `:type` (and the rest based on the type)

+**Clean up and Test**: done :) only the `run` function is not active anymore.
+I need to decide how to handle multi-lines (or not allow it) when in the shell.